zedseven/sponsor-block-rs/README.md

 from https://sponsor.ajay.app/.
 Please see the [SponsorBlock Database and API License](https://github.com/ajayyy/SponsorBlock/wiki/Database-and-API-License) for more information.

+This library is still missing many features of the full API, but it contains many segment-retrieval functions necessary for use of the service.

 ## Project License
 This project is licensed under either of